GlueOps/glueops-dev/docs/predeployment/oauth.md

 - [Client ID](#create-the-oauth-app-id): This is the Client ID of your GitHub OAuth app.
 - [Client Secret](#generate-client-secret): This is the Client Secret generated for your GitHub OAuth app.

-These values will be used when deploying your application with Glueops.
+These values will be used when deploying your application with GlueOps and will need to be sent to the GlueOps team.